 Mediterranean Sunshine and Aegean Beaches

-During autumn and spring, the Bodrum Turkey and its surroundings reminds summer in most parts of Europe.
+During autumn and spring, Bodrum and its surroundings remind many people of summer in most parts of Europe.
 These seasons are particularly favourable for exploring the area.
-Unlike the hot summers, autumn and spring offer a more temperate climate to take hikes for discovering local natural wonders and numerous archaeological sites around.
+Unlike the hot summers, autumn and spring offer a more temperate climate for taking hikes and discovering local natural wonders and numerous archaeological sites around.
+For example, autumn is my favourite swimming season.
+The sea stays warm after the long summer, even when the air feels a bit cooler.

-Even in winter, Bodrum may surprise the guests with sunny days that provide opportunities to relax under the Mediterranean sun, perhaps even wearing just your t-shirts and shorts.
+Even in winter, Bodrum Turkey may surprise the guests with sunny days that provide opportunities to relax under the Mediterranean sun, sometimes even warm enough for just a t-shirt and shorts.
 Bodrum’s mild winter weather lets anyone find something enjoyable to do, regardless of the season.

 Language and Culture Experiences